mrowazet/RfidPlayer/README.txt

 In Automatic mode you will be pleased to scan card one by one.
 First card will be encoded with track number 1, next one with track number 2 and so on (same as in configuration without PC connection).
+Double beep sound is generated when number is written on card.

 In Manual mode you have to put requested number to serial console and scan card to store typed track number on it.
+Double beep sound is generated when number is written on card.

 Just restart device when all cards are done.

-Note: Music can be muted when you try to use device when connected to the PC!
+Note: Music may be muted when you try to use device when connected to the PC!
+Do not worry and try without PC connection.

 -----------------
 ENJOY!